biocarl/shee/README.md

 # VagFrontend
+- Client (where interactions happens)
+- Presenter (where the results are shown)
 Features
 - If no cookies set, query for username
 - Use route to set group name (from which question,polling and meta topics are derived)